Data Poisoning Attacks Against Multimodal Encoders: Introduction

-\begin{itemize} \item To the best of our knowledge, we are the first to study poisoning attacks against multimodal models in the text-image retrieval scenario, where both visual and linguistic modalities are to be poisoned.bi \item We propose three types of poisoning attacks.
-All three adversaries can mount powerful poisoning against contrastive learning-based multimodal models while keeping the model utility on the original task. \item We show for the first time that both text and image encoders are vulnerable to poisoning attacks, but are affected in different ways. \item We discover that our two proposed pre-training and post-training defenses can effectively mitigate the attack while preserving the multimodal model's utility. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to study poisoning attacks against multimodal models, where both visual and linguistic modalities are to be poisoned. \item We propose three types of poisoning attacks.
+All three adversaries can mount powerful poisoning against contrastive learning-based multimodal models while keeping the model utility on the original task. \item We show for the first time that both text and image encoders are vulnerable to poisoning attacks but are affected in different ways. \item We are the first to propose two simple but effective defenses, i.e., the pre-training and post-training defenses, that can effectively mitigate the poisoning attacks on the multimodal models. \end{itemize}